 However, in the shorter term, the hard coal-fired assets are still important from a system perspective to guarantee security of supply in the electricity and district heating markets.
 From a business perspective adequate regulatory frameworks are therefore needed to allow companies to finance and complete the transformation towards climate-neutrality.

-Currently Vattenfall owns and operates eight coal-fired power stations, thereof seven combined heat and power plants (CHP) in Berlin and the Hamburg region in Germany and one condense only plant in the Netherlands:
+Currently Vattenfall owns and operates seven coal-fired power stations, thereof six combined heat and power plants (CHP) in Berlin and the Hamburg region in Germany and one condense only plant in the Netherlands:

 - Moorburg and Tiefstack in Hamburg, Germany